Limbitless: The "Iron Man" Story

 Manero will speak at 9:30 a.m. in the King Center for the Performing Arts on the Melbourne Campus.
 His presentation will also be livestreamed at the Cocoa Campus in the Building 14 Auditorium, Room 104.

-Manero, a Fulbright Scholar currently working on his doctorate in mechanical engineering at UCF, is utilizing 3-D printing for manufacturing in a dramatic way.
+Manero, a Fulbright Scholar who earned a doctorate in mechanical engineering at UCF, is utilizing 3-D printing for manufacturing in a dramatic way.

 It can reduce the cost of artificial limbs from $40,000 to $350 per limb.